Start Pre-painting Lessons

 This page's url is named gettingstarted.htm.

-It begins the connected Pre-painting lesson links including the Real Color Wheel.
+It begins the connected pre-painting links including the course.

 Make a Brush Holder

-Notches cut in a 1" wooden angle piece from a hardware store.
+Notches are cut in a 1" wooden angle piece.

-The finest brushes in the world are shown in the brush holder.
-I designed them myself.
+The finest brushes in the world are shown in this brush holder.
+I designed the brushes myself.

 They are made in Ireland for Kalish Brushes.
 Kalish Pure Sable Series 8B